Female Hair Loss Diagnosis and Treatments

 If you are a woman who is worried about loss of scalp hair, you should consult a physician hair restoration specialist for an evaluation and diagnosis.

 Self-diagnosis is often ineffective.
 Women tend to have less obvious patterns of hair loss than men, and non-pattern types of hair loss are more frequent in women than in men.
-Diagnosis of hair loss in a woman should be made by a trained and experienced physician.
+The diagnosis of hair loss in a woman should be made by a trained and experienced physician.

 In women as in men, the most likely cause of scalp hair loss is androgenetic alopecia—an inherited sensitivity to the effects of androgens (male hormones) on scalp hair follicles.
 However, women with hair loss due to this cause usually do not develop true baldness in the patterns that occur in men—for example, women rarely develop the “cue-ball” appearance often seen in male-pattern androgenetic alopecia.